f1-surya/ConvoChain-backend/README.md

 # Twitter-backend
-I tried to build a twitter back-end using Django for learning purposes
+I am trying to build a Twitter like app using Django as back-end for learning purposes